OUR GROUP:

 2025-06-25

-The next generation UV space telescope: LAPYUTA
+[Future plan] The next generation UV space telescope: LAPYUT...

 The LAPYUTA mission aims “to explore the habitable environment of the Universe” and “to...